 When we find ourselves in the thick of winter, there are still some pests that you will have to continue to battle even more now that temperatures are subzero.
-Mice are going to start looking for a place to keep warm throughout the winter, and the last place you want that to be is your home.
+Mice are going to start looking for a place to keep warm throughout the winter, and the last place you want that to be in your home.
 Specialized Pest Control & Lawn Care is here to share some tips to help you keep mice out of your home this winter.

 Mouse & Rodent Proof Food Storage Containers

-Food is something that mice are searching for in the winter with their food sources much more difficult to find as the snow falls.
-Your food should be stored in air tight containers to avoid a mouse infestation.
+Food is something that mice are searching for in the winter with their food sources much more difficult to find as the snowfalls.
+Your food should be stored in airtight containers to avoid a mouse infestation.
 This is especially true for areas like basements and storage rooms.
 These dark places are often a good place for mice to build their nests.
 Not only do you need to worry about your food, but mice will be attracted to pet food as well.
 Store your dog or cat food in a plastic container with a lid since mice will chew their way through the bags pet food comes in.

 Store Firewood Outside & off the Ground to Avoid Mice

 A nicely stacked pile of firewood is the perfect place for a mouse nest.
-If you store your firewood off the ground at least 18 inches, it will greatly decrease the amount of mice you find in it during the winter.
+If you store your firewood off the ground at least 18 inches, it will greatly decrease the number of mice you find in it during the winter.
 You should also avoid storing your firewood near any of the entrances into your home to avoid easy access into your home.

 Seal Mice Holes & Entry Points